Outreach-Organization/AgeoX-Docs/src/app/docs/machine-learning/page.md

 - **Accuracy metrics**: Quantitative measures (e.g., R², RMSE, MAE for regression; accuracy, precision, recall for classification) that evaluate a model’s performance against ground truth.

 - **Feature importance**: A ranking or score indicating how much each input feature contributes to the model’s predictions, often computed using methods like permutation importance, tree-based importance scores, or SHAP values.

+---

+## Next up

+In **Part 2**, we will begin running the model, understanding the results, and then finally tuning the model to achieve even more accurate results!
+If you wish to learn more, please continue to read through the **Learning Continued** section below.
+Once you are finished, head on over to the next part of the activity!

+---